Teaching, Learning and Assessment (TLA) Committee

 ?Contact

-Chairperson: Dr I. Henrico (ivanh@sun.ac.za) - Acting Vice-Dean (TLA and Research)
+Chairperson: Dr I. Henrico (ivanh@sun.ac.za) - Acting Vice-Dean (TLA and Research).

-Vice-Chair: Dr N. Taylor (ninamari@sun.ac.za).
+Vice-Chairperson: Dr N. Taylor (ninamari@sun.ac.za).

 Secretary: Ms K.C. van der Merwe (kristin@sun.ac.za).